Mayank-1234-cmd/COVID-19-Coronavirus-Data/sitreps_world_health_organization/Readme.md

 # WHO Sitreps
-This contains all the situation reports.
+This contains all the situation reports by WHO as of March 5 2020.